Rate this Page

 }

-2. aoti_torch_call_dispatcher This API allows you to call the PyTorch dispatcher from C/C++ code.
+2. torch_call_dispatcher This API allows you to call the PyTorch dispatcher from C/C++ code.
 It has the following signature:

-aoti_torch_call_dispatcher(const char* opName, const char* overloadName, StableIValue* stack);
+torch_call_dispatcher(const char* opName, const char* overloadName, StableIValue* stack, uint64_t extension_build_version);

-aoti_torch_call_dispatcher will call the op overload defined by a given opName, overloadName, and a stack of StableIValues.
+torch_call_dispatcher will call the op overload defined by a given opName, overloadName, a stack of StableIValues and the TORCH_ABI_VERSION of the user extension.
 This call will populate any return values of the op into the stack in their StableIValue form, with ret0 at index 0, ret1 at index 1, and so on.